davidnsousa/mcsd/README.md

   - `where` - indicates what particles are inside or outside compartments at a specific time frame/step.
   - `fanisotropy` - calculates the fractional anisotropy of diffusion.

 For details about these functions input and output parameters use the Matlab help function `help` followed by the name of the function (e.g. `help rwalk`), or you can access the documentation at `mcsd/doc/index.tml`.
 In MATLAB the Statistics and Machine Learning Toolbox is required for a complete functioning of this package.
+MCSD is compatible only with MATLAB versions above R2016b.
+If backward compatibility is needed please see issue [#16](https://github.com/davidnsousa/mcsd/issues/16).

 A tutorial and a replication script (in MATLAB) for the tutorial can be found at the MCSD github repository.